Chehalis River Salmon / Steelhead Fishing in the Upper River

 |Borst Park launch|

 Most of the fishing in this area of the Chehalis will be from boats and will be from the Skookumchuck, downriver to below Rochester.
-This is mainly because of 3 or 4 miles of slow "FROG" water from there to the Highway 6 bridge just west of Chehalis and then about the only holding water will be about 1/2 mile above the at bridge to the mouth of the Newaukum River.
+This is mainly because of 3 or 4 miles of slow "FROG" water with limited bank access from there to the Highway 6 bridge just west of Chehalis and then about the only holding water will be about 1/2 mile above the at bridge to the mouth of the Newaukum River.
 Above that is limited bank access, not only because of private property, but because of a lot of high brushy banks.

 Not a Lot of Boat Accessible Water Above the